orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### withdraw

 Function to withdraw given amount from the contract.
-For current Orb holders, reduces the time until foreclosure.
+For current Orb keepers, reduces the time until foreclosure.

 *Not allowed for the leading auction bidder.*